Weekend-Dev-Labs/lancer-docs/docs/documentation/configuration.md

 - **region** : The AWS region where your S3 bucket is located (e.g., us-east-1, eu-west-1).

-- **config** : The path to your AWS credentials configuration file.
-This file should contain your AWS access key and secret key, which are used to authenticate requests to AWS services.
+- **clientId** : The AWS Client ID use to upload media to S3 bucket.

+- **clientSecret** : The AWS Client Secret use to upload media to S3 bucket.

 ## Admin Configuration